PTsolvers/GPU4GEO/_pubbot/README.md

 ## OpenAlex quota

 OpenAlex meters its API: without a key, 1000 credits per day per IP address, shared with everyone else on the same GitHub runner.
 A list request costs 1 credit and a full-text search 10.
-A weekly scan uses a few dozen credits (more on the first run, which checks the whole lookback window).
+Each scan uses a few dozen credits (more on the first run, which checks the whole lookback window).
 Get a free API key at <https://openalex.org> and store it as the repository secret `OPENALEX_API_KEY`;
 locally, export the same variable.